gavinhoward/bc/manuals/build.md

 ## Binary Size

-When built with both calculators, all available features, and `-Os` using clang, the executable is 125.4 kb (125,400 bytes) on `x86_64`.
+When built with both calculators, all available features, and `-Os` using `clang` and `musl`, the executable is 144.5 kb (144,480 bytes) on `x86_64`.
 That isn't much for what is contained in the binary, but if necessary, it can be reduced.

 The single largest user of space is the `bc` calculator.
-If just `dc` is needed, the size can be reduced to 96.7 kb (96,680 bytes).
+If just `dc` is needed, the size can be reduced to 107.6 kb (107,584 bytes).

 The next largest user of space is history support.
-If that is not needed, size can be reduced (for a build with both calculators) to 108.9 kb (108,912 bytes).
+If that is not needed, size can be reduced (for a build with both calculators) to 119.9 kb (119,864 bytes).

 There are several reasons that history is a bigger user of space than `dc`
 itself: